bigeasy/prolific/prolific.test.tcp/README.md

-## Prolific UDP
+## Prolific Test TCP

-A UDP logger for the Prolific logging framework.
+A testing TCP logger for use unit testing the Prolific logging framework.